ucsb-cs16/s19-ykk/_info/syllabus.md

         </ul>
   </li>

 <li><strong>(5) Participation</strong>&mdash;Lectures are designed to be interactive, so come prepared with questions.
 Additionally, participating by answering or clarifying questions on Piazza is highly encouraged.
-Pair programming is another way that you are participating in this course.
-I expect everyone to be reliable, prepared to work and to follow the proper pair-programming rules.
-Disrespectful, unprofessional, and otherwise inappropriate behavior can be grounds for receiving a zero for participation in this course.
+Pair programming is another way that you might be participating in this course.
+I expect everyone to be reliable, prepared to work and to follow the proper pair-programming rules. _Disrespectful, unprofessional, and otherwise inappropriate behavior can be grounds for receiving a zero for participation in this course._
     <br />
     <br />
 </li>

 <li><strong>(6) Exams</strong>&mdash;There are three exams in this course— two midterms and a final.
 Unless you have accommodations as determined by the university and approved by the instructor, you must take the midterms and the final at the dates and times provided on the course calendar. **No Makeup Exam** will be given for the final exam.
 Please check your course schedule and make sure that you have no conflicts with these exams.
-If you have a conflict with either exam, please post a private note on Piazza visible to Instructors before the end of the **second week of classes**.</li>
+If you have a conflict with either exam, please post a private note on Piazza visible to Instructors _before the end of the **second week of classes**._</li>

 </ul>